Megha849/HygieiaDocs/pages/product1/widget_view.md

 Hygieia displays the following details in the Repo widget:

-- Graphical representation of the number of issues, pulls and commits per day, over a time period.
+- Graphical representation of the number of issues, pulls and commits per day, versus time interval.
-- Summary of commits, pulls, issues, commitors, contributors, and ideators for the current day, the previous week, and the last two weeks.
+- Summary of commits, pulls, issues, committers, contributors, and ideators for the current day, the previous week, and the last two weeks.

 ### Configure Build Widget